theblockchaineth/nextjs-siwe-rainbow-nextauth-template/README.md

-# nextjs-siwe-rainbow-nextauth-template
+# NextJS 14.x (App Router) Template for Magma, Base & Ethereum Builders

-Boilerplate for Web 3 applications with NextAuth and SIWE integration for session based authentication and off-chain operations (wallet as IDP)
+## Includes: TailwindCSS, DaisyUI, Sign-in with Ethereum, NextAuth, wagmi.sh, DrizzleORM and RainbowKit Wallet Integration

-## How does it all hang together?
+### How does it all hang together?

 We're essentailly using SIWE as an Identity Provider, wrapping standard SIWE functionality in the NextAuth suite.
 This enables us to verify a user and